 Gun Defense Attorney

 Minnesota Gun Defense Attorney Thomas C Gallagher has represented people accused of a crime, including gun charges, for decades.
-He is a frequent lecturer and author on gun laws, gun crime defense and criminal defense.
-Here, we’ll cover some basics of Minnesota gun law and criminal defense.
-Be sure to check out the other gun law pages here.
-And you can always call Attorney Thomas Gallagher with any questions.
+And he is a frequent lecturer and author on gun laws, gun crime defense and criminal defense.
+So here, we’ll cover some basics of Minnesota gun law and criminal defense.
+And be sure to check out the other gun law pages here.
+But you can always call Attorney Thomas Gallagher with any questions.

 Get to know Minnesota Gun Laws

 If you’re a competitive shooter, hunter, collector, or just an occasional plinker, you know that gun laws are complex.

 Is it possible to break a law on a “technicality?”

 A normal person might not even know about the law.
 These days, it happens all the time.
 But gun charges can result.